spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/20-add-roles-and-role-bindings.md

 # Overview

-You must configure roles and cluster role bindings before users can access Palette Virtual Machine Orchestrator.
+You must configure permissions for actions that users can perform on Virtual Machines (VMs) deployed using Palette Virtual Machine Orchestrator, such as cloning, updating, and migrating VMs.
+You can do this by creating roles and cluster role bindings to determine access permissions.
 Refer to [VM User Roles and Permissions](/vm-management/vm-roles-permissions) for a list of Cluster Roles and equivalent Palette Roles.
+To learn more about Cluster RBAC in Palette, review the [RBAC and NS Support](/clusters/cluster-management/cluster-rbac) guide.

 # Prerequisites